EV-Spring-2025/hw3-ericpgz858/README.md

 * Softening had no effect on jelly (elastic), as expected.
 * Grid damping and substep timestep had a more pronounced visual and numerical impact on jelly than sand, due to its bouncier dynamics.
 * The system properly handled different constitutive models depending on the material, which validates the parameter-specific behavior.

+## Extension to PhysGaussian: Material-Aware Multi-View Integration

+To overcome the limitation of manually defined material parameters and enable support for real-world, mixed-material objects, we introduced a new material-aware data pipeline and simulation framework with the following components:

+---

+### 1. Multi-view Semantic Segmentation via *GaussianProperty*

+we leveraged the **GaussianProperty** paper to generate **multi-view material masks**.
+These masks are produced using either text-guided semantic segmentation models or class-specific segmentation, enabling automatic labeling of material categories (e.g., *sand*, *metal*, *jelly*) across views.

+---

+### 2. Gaussian Projection with Occlusion-aware Label Assignment

+To associate each 3D Gaussian with a material label:

+* **Projection**: Each Gaussian center is projected into every image using known **camera intrinsics/extrinsics**.
+* **Depth Sorting**: Projection is conducted **front-to-back**, so nearer Gaussians occlude farther ones.
+* **Pixel Assignment Cap**: Each pixel can only assign labels to a limited number of Gaussians (e.g., top-1 to top-3), preventing over-labeling and ensuring that **occluded Gaussians are filtered out**.
+* **Visibility-aware Voting**: For each Gaussian, we collect votes from visible views to determine the most likely material label.
+* **KNN-based Completion**: For Gaussians not projected in any view (e.g., internal points), we use **K-Nearest Neighbor interpolation** from labeled neighbors in Euclidean space.
+* **Instance Separation**: After labeling, Gaussians are **grouped by material class** and exported as **multiple `.ply` files**, each with an accompanying `parameter.json`.

+This stage ensures accurate and complete per-Gaussian material classification, with occlusion handling and robust completion.

+---

+### 3. Unity-based Manual Material Refinement

+If users wish to further customize the material parameters or simulation configuration, they can import the separated `.ply` files along with their corresponding `parameter.json` files into **Unity**, where:

+* Users can **manually tweak physical parameters** (e.g., elasticity, friction, yield stress) per region or object.
+* External forces, constraints, or interactions can be defined in a visual interface to test behavior under specific conditions.
+* The final modified parameters are exported back to `.json` for simulation use.

+---

+### 4. Per-Particle MPM Simulation with Full Material Support

+we extended the simulation pipeline (`gs_simulation.py`) and the MPM solver (`MPM_Simulator_WARP`) to fully support:

+* **Loading multiple `.ply` + `parameter.json` pairs**, merging all Gaussians into a single particle set.
+* Assigning **per-particle physical parameters** such as `E`, `nu`, `density`, `softening`, `yield_stress`, `plastic_viscosity`, etc.
+* Selecting the correct **constitutive model** (e.g., elastic, sand, water) based on each particle’s material type.
+* Running unified simulation with mixed-material interaction.